 - The practices of the limbs of Yoga remove impurities.
 Yoga practices do not bring anything new; they remove what is unwanted or unnecessary.

 - As the impurities dwindle, wisdom emerges, indicating that wisdom is already within.
 In this sutra, the light of wisdom (jnanadipti) refers to insights into spiritual truths.
 In terms of Yoga practice, wisdom allows for the ability to recognize the goal, set our course on the right track and keep it there.

 - Wisdom leads to viveka, which we saw in sutra 2.26 is the method for the removal of ignorance.

 Reverend Jaganath Carrera has shared the joy and wisdom of the Yoga Sutras with thousands of students worldwide.
-A seniormost disciple of Sri Swami Satchidananda, Rev. Jaganath has taught all facets of Yoga at universities, prisons, Yoga centers and interfaith programs.
+A senior disciple of Sri Swami Satchidananda, Rev. Jaganath has taught all facets of Yoga at universities, prisons, Yoga centers and interfaith programs.
 He established the Integral Yoga Ministry, developed the Integral Yoga Meditation and Raja Yoga teacher training programs and is spiritual head of the Yoga Life Society.
-His book, Inside the Yoga Sutras is available from Shakticom.org.
+His book, Inside the Yoga Sutras is widely available.